Wola massacre: Massacre on August 7

-On 7 August, the German ground forces were strengthened further.
+On August 7, the German ground forces were strengthened further.
 To enhance their effectiveness, the Germans began to use civilians as human shields when approaching positions held by the Polish resistance.
 These tactics combined with their superior numbers and firepower helped them to fight their way to Bankowy Square in the northern part of Warsaw's city centre and cut the Wola district in half.
+However, the fighting in Wola did not officially end until August 11, when the Radosław Group withdrew from Okopowa Street through the ruins of the ghetto to the Old Town.